RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

 * If you're not sure about something, grab another volunteer.

 # Very Important, Very Practical Things
-#### Where to find the curriculum: http://docs.railsbridgecapetown.org
+#### Where to find the curriculum: http://docs.railsbridge.org

 You need to read the curriculum through, beginning to end, before teaching it.

+First workshop?
+Be a TA!

 #### Where to submit pull requests: https://github.com/railsbridge/docs